Expand description

 - Obtain the current task:

-is the preferred way, which accepts a closure that is invoked with access to the current task.
-This is preferred because it doesn’t need to clone the current task reference and is thus most efficient.get_my_current_task()
+with_current_task()is the preferred way, which accepts a closure that is invoked with access to the current task.
+This is preferred because it doesn’t need to clone the current task reference and is thus most efficient.get_my_current_task()returns a cloned reference to the current task and is thus slightly more expensivewith_current_task().get_my_current_task_id()is fastest if you just want the ID of the current task.
+Note that it is fairly expensive to obtain a task reference from a task ID.

 - Register a kill handler for the current task –

-. - Yield the current CPU and schedule in another task –
+set_kill_handler(). - Yield the current CPU and schedule in another task –

-. - Switch from the current task to another specific “next” task –
+schedule(). - Switch from the current task to another specific “next” task –

 To create new task, use the task builder functions in spawn

-rather than attempting to manually instantiate a TaskRef
+rather than attempting to manually instantiate a TaskRef.

 Re-exports